 - PORTS AND KEYBOARDS

 What ports do you need on your laptop?
 Do you need HDMI or VGA to connect to a Projector or TV?
 Do you need a card reader to download your photos?
 How many USB ports do you need?
 USB ports are the most important and it good to have more than one and better still if they are at the opposite side of the laptops.
-You can usually get a USB converter for most other connections that you need.
+As laptops are now becoming slimmer and lighter there are less ports but most now have the universal USB C port, you can get USB converter for most other connections that you need.
 You will also need a keyboard that is comfortable for you.
 This is a personal choice and it is always good to try before you buy.

 - BUILD FACTOR